ivanayael/IYCDrone/README.md

 # IYCDrone
-Webdev for selling drons in PHP
+Webdev for selling drons
+Done with PHP, Ajax, JQuery, Javascript and MySQL in Spanish for the PHP and MySQL Diploma in UTN (National Technological University), Buenos Aires, AR